gazaskygeeks/Coding-Foundations-course/coursebook/session-15/javascript-objects.md

 ```

 ## JavaScript Object Methods
-A method is a function associated with an object, or, simply a method is a property of an object that is a function.
+A method is a function associated with an object, or, simply put a method is a property of an object that is a function.
 Methods are defined the way normal functions are defined, except that they have to be assigned as the property of an object.

 ```javascript
 const person = {